Dog Care 101

 #1 – Sleeping Area

-Whether that be a dog pillow, a crate, or a separate room, each dog should have their own personal and private place where they can retreat and be alone whenever they want to — and whenever you need to them.
+Whether that be a dog pillow, a crate, or a separate room, each dog should have their own personal and private place where they can retreat and be alone whenever they want to — and whenever you need them to.

 TIP: We crate train each of our dogs until they are housebroken.
 (Actually, it’s usually closer to when they turn one year of age — when we can fully trust them to roam alone in the house).
 After that, each dog gets their own dog pillow.
 Now, when we tell our dogs to “go to bed” at night, each dog rushes to their respective pillow.
 (Okay, one dog has since given up the pillow for the cool linoleum floor in the adjoining bathroom.
 And the other, the largest, has completely monopolized our bed.
 But you get the idea.
 The little puppy still enjoys his pillow at night!
 The other two dogs use their pillows more as napping places during daytime hours.)